ropg/zfht/README.md

 ```
 #!/bin/sh

-echo "Deleting zone $1"
+printf "primary   - nsd-control delzone $1: "
-nsd-control delzone $1 >/dev/null
+nsd-control delzone $1
-rm signed/$1 keys/zsk/$1.key keys/zsk/$1.private
-rm keys/ksk/$1.key keys/ksk/$1.private keys/ksk/$1.ds
+printf "secondary - nsd-control delzone $1: "
-ssh root@5.6.7.8 nsd-control delzone $1 >/dev/null
+ssh root@5.6.7.8 nsd-control delzone $1
+rm signed/$1 keys/zsk/$1.*
+mv keys/ksk/$1.* keys/ksk/old
 ```

 * Make these files executable with `chmod a+x *zone`

-* Run `nsd-control reconfig` on primary and secondary
+* Run `nsd-control reconfig` on primary and secondary to reload config and make sure they use the files from `signed`

 * Run `zfht -a` on primary.
 Any existing zone files in `master` will now have corresponding DNSSEC signed files in `signed` and the server will serve these.
 Any missing zones will be added on the secondary and zone transfers initiated.

-* **And presto, you're in DNS-heaven!** After any change in the master directory, simply run `zfht` to update all the appropriate SOA serial numbers and run the right scripts.
-Adding a domain is now just adding a minimal file with some `$INCLUDE`s.
+* **And presto, everything is automatic now!** After any change in the master directory, simply run `zfht` to update all the appropriate SOA serial numbers and run the right scripts.
+Adding a domain is now just adding a minimal file with some `$INCLUDE`s, removing it from the servers is as simple as deleting the zone file.

 * The DS record for your registrar is in `keys/ksk/<zone>.ds`.
 First use [this](https://dnssec-debugger.verisignlabs.com/) tool to verify everything is set up correctly on your end.
 It should show all green checkmarks except for `No DS records found'.
 Then set up the DS record at your registrar and ... **Poof!
-You are serving proper DNSSEC!** (Use tool to test again.)
+You are serving proper DNSSEC!** (You can use the same tool to see that that last error is really gone.)

 #### Key management